OpenVidu/openvidu-tutorials/openvidu-js-java/README.md

 ### 2) User connects to "TUTORIAL" video-call

-HTML will display now the user has logged in a different form, asking for the video-call to connect and the nickname the user wants to have in it.
+HTML will display now the user has logged a different form, asking for the video-call to connect and the nickname the user wants to have in it.
 So our 'publisher1' user would write TUTORIAL in "Session" field and press "Join!" button:

 <p align="center">
   <img src="https://docs.google.com/uc?id=0B61cQ4sbhmWSWkJsOFltSXhYbmc">